9 Beguiling Famous Spanish Poems Translated to English

 3| From The Cadenced Roar Of The Waves Rosalía de Castro

-One of the most beloved Spanish female writers is Rosalía de Castro (1837-1885) who has lived a considerably short life filled with obstacles throughout.
+One of the most beloved famous female Spanish poets and writers is Rosalía de Castro (1837-1885) who has lived a considerably short life filled with obstacles throughout.

 She was unquestionably outstanding with her deeply emotional pieces, and the way she always stood up against abuse and oppression.

 Rosalía de Castro supported the poor despite herself having difficulties financially.
 Her poems are rather melancholic, nostalgic yet hopeful about the future.
 To this day Galicia proudly calls her their own.

 From The Cadenced Roar Of The Waves represents Castro’s poetry perfectly; the dark, grim present will be taken over by a brighter future that is giving us all a reason to keep on going with chins up.